Power Platform advisory, uncensored

 Areas of expertise

-The key requirement for succeeding with low-code tools is taking ownership of the platform.
+The key requirement for succeeding with Power Platform tools is taking ownership of the platform.
 Microsoft has developed comprehensive admin tools for setting up the necessary guardrails for safe & scalable development of apps and automations.

 However, someone needs to know what those tools are & how to apply them in the real world.
 I have been down that road many times.